 Crime and Criminal Tracking Network &Systems (CCTNS) is a plan scheme conceived in the light of experience of a non-plan scheme namely - Common Integrated Police Application(CIPA).
 CCTNS is a Mission Mode Project under the National e-Governance Plan of Govt of India.
 CCTNS aims at creating a comprehensive and integrated system for enhancing the efficiency and effectiveness of policing through adopting of principle of e-Governance and creation of a nationwide networking infrastructure for evolution of IT-enabled-state-of-the-art tracking system around 'Investigation of crime and detection of criminals'.
 An allocation of Rs.
 2000 crores has been made for CCTNS Project.
 Cabinet Committee on Economic Affairs (CCEA) has approved the project on 19.06.2009.
-Expression of Interest (EOI) has been invited from the Software developers by 17.08.2009.

-To visit the CCTNS wensite, CLICK HERE
+To visit the CCTNS website, CLICK HERE

 The objectives of the Scheme can broadly be listed as follows: